 Yes.
-For a family of 2 Adults and 2 Children (aged 4-14 years inclusive) one child travels free of charge (a saving of $49.00).
+For a family of 2 Adults and 2 Children (aged 4-14 years inclusive) one child travels free of charge.
 This offer is valid all year around for direct bookings or through your preferred agent.

 What’s the difference between the Green Island Semi Submarine tour and the Glass Bottom Boat tour?